musicalglass/KAOS/README.md

 https://susestudio.com/u/dillingerlee

-A number of free programming books can be found in the Documents directory using.
+A number of free programming books can be found in the Documents directory.
 Just launch the Okular pdf reader, go to File / Open and they should appear in the list :)

 youTube video support files are upcoming shortly which will document getting started in Assembly using KAOS